albertowd/live-telemetry/README.md

 ![Options Window](https://raw.githubusercontent.com/albertowd/live-telemetry/master/resources/app-options.jpg)

-The options window should give you the aability to toggle every information drawed by the other windows on sceen.
-You can switch the app scale and if the app is logging the informations (it will save on files only the information that was drawed on screen, not the entire session).
+The options window should give you the ability to toggle every information drew by the other windows on screen.
+You can switch the app scale and if the app is logging the information (it will save on files only the information that was drew on screen, not the entire session).

-When the button text is red, the feature is enabled.
-The only option that is not togglable is the app scale.

 ### Engine Window